PromaChow/furryaide/README.md

 - **Service Logic Isolation**: The underlying logic is isolated, but data resources are shared with other parts of the enterprise.
 This level of isolation focuses on the capability of the service logic, ensuring that while the core logic remains isolated, data resources can be accessed and utilized by different services within the enterprise.
 - **Pure Service Isolation**: The underlying logic and data resources are completely isolated and dedicated to the service.
 This level of isolation ensures that both the logic and data are exclusively used by the service, providing a high degree of independence and minimizing potential dependencies or conflicts with other parts of the enterprise.

-We argue that all of our services except for `RequestAdoption` follow Pure Service Isolation.
+We argue that all of our services except for `ManageAdoption` follow Pure Service Isolation.
 We have carefully curated each service so that the functionality and the underlying logic do not overlap.
 For example, primarily we have designed PetManagement service having the functionalities of searching, sorting and filtering pets.
 Then after analysis, we came to a decision that these capabilities should belong to Pet service instead.
 Moreover, to achieve data isolation, we have maintained separate dedicated dummy databases for services `Pet`, `User`, `Permissions` and `Questionnaire`.

 ### Principle #5: Loose Coupling